eanylin/openshift-lab/agent-based-install/disconnected-install-on-kvm-host/README.md

 ## NTP Configurations on the Bastion VM (Optional)
-- Follow instructions in the [documentation](https://www.redhat.com/en/blog/chrony-time-services-linux) to configure Chrony NTP services, if an external NTP server is not available
+- Follow instructions in the [documentation](https://www.redhat.com/en/blog/chrony-time-services-linux) to configure Chrony NTP services if an external NTP server is not available

 ## Set up Mirror Registry and perform the required mirroring on the Bastion VM